alberttheprince/breathing-2.0/README.md

 A new era of Roleplay has been unlocked, as we march forward into a post-casual roleplay reality.

-Despite hundreds of hours of man hours, dozens of consumer surveys, and industry experts advising not to, we have released this resource for everyone to use for Free!
+Despite hundreds of hours of man hours, dozens of consumer surveys, and industry experts advising not to, we have released this resource for everyone to use for free!

 # Features
 - Press F to breath